 1. DON’T Assume Every Negative Emotion Stems From Anxiety

 Not every negative emotion stems from a person’s anxiety.
 It is really common for people who do not have a mental illness to assume that every negative emotion in a mentally ill person stems from difficulty with their mental illness.
-That’s not true.

 People with anxiety are still people.
 Sometimes there are negative emotions, actions, or experiences that can result from poor decisions, bad days, or general frustration.

 2. DON’T Take Things Personally

 Sometimes things spiral out of control.
 Sometimes techniques learned in therapy do not work.
 Sometimes medication runs out, or it’s time for a change in dosage.
 There are numerous reasons why things can go bad.

 Thus, the ability to not take things personally is an important skill to have in case there are harsh words or questionable actions.

-3. DON’T Try To Fix The Other Person
+3. DON’T Try To Fix Your Partner

 They are the one that needs to learn about their mental illness, learn how to manage it, and actually implement what they learn to push toward stability and control.

 No one else can do it.
 The best you can do is offer encouragement and support their efforts.

 You can certainly feel bad for someone who is facing a challenge, whether you’re dating someone with anxiety who is having a hard time, or some other complicated matter.

 What they usually want is support or understanding, because there are plenty of people who do not want to understand, who disappear when there is the slightest bit of difficulty.

 Do they try to communicate when they are able?
 Do they try to help you understand?
 Do they take responsibility for their missteps or damage that they inflict?

 It is absolutely worth standing beside someone who is making an effort.
 But if they’re not?
 Well, then they have more road to travel on their own personal journey.